fmcgeough/brod_mimic/README.md

 ## Current State

-**Working on Getting Consumer to work** - I have messed up something in the port where trying to start `GroupSubscriberv2` isn't functional at the moment.
-When I get time I'll dig in and find what's wrong.
+- Fixed issue in ConsumerSup that resulted in deadlock and consumer not starting.

 - no credo issues (`mix credo --strict` reports no problems)
 - no dialyzer issues (`mix dialyzer` reports no problems)